-In 1963 four Madisonians commissioned a feasibility study on the burgeoning population of the city’s Black citizens.
-By the time the study was completed the following year, the Friends of the Urban League, which included a diverse group of people from different cultural and faith communities, had grown to almost 40 members.
+In 1963, four Madisonians commissioned a feasibility study on the burgeoning population of the city’s Black citizens.
+By the time the study was completed the following year, the Friends of the Urban League had grown to almost 40 diverse members from different cultural and faith communities.
 The group’s first attempt to secure funds to establish an Urban League were rejected on the grounds that “discrimination as it exists in other communities does not exist in Madison.”
 However, on February 20, 1968, the National Urban League approved the application of the Friends of the Urban League for affiliation and a movement for justice and education was born in Madison.
-Click here to download a 40-year retrospective on the Urban League of Greater Madison.

 The mission of the Urban League of Greater Madison is to ensure that African Americans and other community members are educated, employed and empowered to live well, advance professionally and contribute to the common good in the 21st Century.